 It would be best if you took the time to go back through employees’ payroll and carefully evaluate time card information.
 Are there certain times of the year where people are working more overtime?
 Are the same people working overtime each shift?
 Once you have evaluated your data, you can then compare your planned labor costs to your actual labor costs.

-5. Invest in an employee time clock app
+5. Invest in time clock software

 6. Match staffing to demand

 Endless overtime typically pops up during two different scenarios.
-The first is when demand outweighs labor.
+The 1st is when demand outweighs labor.
 The second occurs when employees are improperly scheduled.
 Demand can quickly spike if your business is going through a period of growth or during busy seasons.